 Presenting Skills pages help students become better public speakers.
-These pages offer students opportunities to develop face-to-face and online presenting skills such as using body language, using stress for emphasis, creating and using slides effectively, and summarizing important information.
+These pages offer students opportunities to develop face-to-face and online presenting skills such as using repetition for emphasis, speaking from notes, or using an effective mix of slides and presenter view.
 Practice in a safe and friendly class environment enables students to sharpen these skills and use them confidently outside the classroom.
 The Presenting Skills page always includes a model presentation video and an opportunity to practice the presenting skill through a short activity.
 The Presenting Practice page builds on the previous page by helping students to plan, create, and deliver their own face-to-face or online presentation with opportunities for peer feedback and self-reflection.
 See page xi for more information on presenting skills in Stretch Second Edition.